Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

 The guiding principles for CRS support:

 - Source systems record coordinates as they enter the system (legal context);
-- Define a default CRS in the API, if the consumer does not specify the CRS it is assumed it uses the default.
+- The default CRS, CRS84, is listed first in the list of supported CRSs in the API; if the consumer does not specify the CRS it is assumed it uses the default.
-- Coordinate reference systems API strategy: request/response in RD; ETRS89; WGS84; Web Mercator;
+- Coordinate reference systems API strategy: request/response in RD; ETRS89; CRS84; Web Mercator;
-- Consider no-regret: record both in ETRS89 and RD/Amersfoort instead of on-the-fly transformation;
+- Consider no-regret: record in multiple much-requested CRSs instead of on-the-fly transformation;
 - Use RDNAPTRANS™ 2018 to transform RD/Amersfoort to ETRS89 (correction grid);
 - Presentation depending on context (e.g. user requirements);
 - Exchange format (notation) ETRS89 and WGS84 X Y in decimal degrees: DD.ddddddddd (for example: `5.962376256, 52.255023450`)